 To apply, you must be a citizen or permanent resident of the U.S. or Canada.
 To be eligible for admission, students must:

 - Receive a Baccalaureate degree by August of the year they seek to enter Sackler School of Medicine.

 - Have taken the Medical College Admissions Test (MCAT) of the American College Testing Service, Iowa City, Iowa.
-The official results must be received by the NYC office no later than May 14, 2014 deadline.
+The official results must be received by the NYC office no later than 4 p.m.
+(EST) on May 15, 2015 deadline.
 There will be no exceptions.

 - Meet the minimal requirements set by the New York State Education Department for the New York State Program for a premedical curriculum.
 This includes one year or six credits (two semesters) in English, Inorganic Chemistry, Organic Chemistry, Physics, and Biology.
 Note: These courses cannot be taken online.